 A second time Jesus went off alone to pray.
-But this time his prayer has changed.
-No longer is he looking for another way.
-He is resigned to the cross.
-There is no turning back.
-And he prays that God’s will be done.
+But this time, his prayer had changed.
+No longer was he looking for another way.
+He was resigned to the cross.
+There was no turning back.
+And he prayed that God’s will would be done.

 This is reminiscent of the Lord’s Prayer found in Matthew 6:9-13.
-Jesus teaches us to pray that God’s will be done.
-And he demonstrates how that is done here.
+Jesus taught us to pray that God’s will be done.
+And he demonstrated how that is done here.
 He is not praying that God’s will be done in someone else’s life (although that may not be wrong).
-Instead he is personalizing it.
-May God’s will me done in my life.
+Instead, he is personalizing it.
+May God’s will be done in my life.
 Even when it is contrary to mine.
 And even when it will cost me greatly.

-Jesus comes back to his friends and finds them still sleeping.
+Jesus came back to his friends and found them still sleeping.
 Their eyes were heavy.
-So he leaves them and goes back to the one who would stay with him; his Father.
-And he again prays for God’s will in his life.
+So he left them and went back to the one who would stay with him; his Father.
+And he again prayed for God’s will in his life.

 A Resolute Spirit